punkrock34/TaskPulse/README.md

 # TaskPulse

 TaskPulse is a web application built with Laravel and Vite, utilizing ddev for local development.
+It helps manage tasks efficiently with a user-friendly interface.

+## Features

+- User Authentication and Authorization via Firebase
+- Task CRUD operations
+- Task labeling
+- Task status
+- Due date notification system

 ## Quick Start